Skip to main content

 5. Handling API Responses

-All responses use a standard {success, result} or {success, error} envelope.
+All responses use a standard {success, result} envelope.
+Errors use {success, responseDetail: {title, status, detail}} (RFC 9457).
 Always check success before reading result:

 const handleResponse = async (response) => {